clearmatics/ion/README.md

 ## Interoperate with Rinkeby!

 This is a quick tutorial using our example contracts included to be able to verify a state transition in a block and call a function that depends on it.
-We'll demonstrate that you can use the following instructions below to interoperate from any Ethereum chain with Rinkeby.
+We'll demonstrate that you can use the following instructions below to interoperate from the listed systems with Rinkeby.

+### Ethereum to Rinkeby

 We've already deployed some contracts to the Rinkeby test network for you to play around with!

-Ion: `0xFEA947D9979c96d65CE7a514B3FeBbA67E54CD18`
+Ion: `0x9d6E5614E2a9714e5dC66d9704338b189cc60829`

-Clique: `0x9D94343187a5Fcd4e4552060874d4B1ad25c8c3D`
+Clique: `0x4453E9980b55ccf9c0Bf7DCeA5cA95098c59B473`

+Base Validation: `0x4E377dE05cA963B4b1f735Ca499C07eFED371760`

-Ethereum Block Store: `0x2d8B459E4b331c53a4C30Ff34fd129E890BaAF57`
+Ethereum Block Store: `0x820b05784BDFbA088831bCde20458226B2Db05DC`

+Fabric Block Store: `0x1cc3c07Bbeea94d0224878AfaB53514f1C7F99C0`

 We will deploy our own instance of the `Function.sol` contract and pass proofs to verify a transaction that we will depend on in order to execute a function in the contract.
 If the proofs verify correctly then the function should emit an event to indicate that it has been executed.